CS410-2015Fall/Group_16_Wutudu/README.md

             Request status ["User Not In Group" 400] when the user is not in the group
 ```

-##/groups/:gid/prewutudu/:id
+##/groups/:gid/prewutudu/:pid

 ```
+NOTE: If group not found, it will always return ["Group Not Found", 404] for any actions
-NOTE: If requester not in group with :group_id, then always returns ["User Not In Group", 404] for any actions
+      If requester not in group with :group_id, it will always return ["User Not Active In Group", 404] for any actions If PreWutudu not found in group, then always return ["PreWutudu Not Found In Group", 404] If the wutudu has already been finished, it will always return ["Action Invalid.
+PreWutudu Already Finished", 400] for any actions

 ```
 ```
 1. GET: